The Private Wealth & Private Client Review: Liechtenstein

 - a deduction of 6 per cent of all assets, under exclusion of the above-mentioned three items.10

 The reason for the first three deductions is that they produce tax-exempt income and capital gains and, therefore, cannot be used to create a notional interest deduction.
-The term 'all assets' refers to the balance sheet total.11 In case of 100 per cent equity funding, the effective notional interest deduction is reduced from 4 per cent to 3.76 per cent because of the deduction of 6 per cent from the total of all assets (100 per cent – 6 per cent = 94 per cent; 94 per cent × 4 per cent = 3.76 per cent).
+The term all assets refers to the balance sheet total.11 In the case of a 100 per cent equity funding, the effective notional interest deduction is reduced from 4 to 3.76 per cent because of the deduction of 6 per cent from the total of all assets (100 per cent – 6 per cent = 94 per cent; 94 per cent × 4 per cent = 3.76 per cent).

-When calculating the modified equity, increases and decreases of the equity during the financial year are taken into account pro rata.
+When calculating the modified equity, increases and decreases of the equity during the financial year are taken into account on a pro rata basis.
 However, increases and decreases within the same tax quarter are netted off and are considered to have taken place mid-quarter.12 The modified equity is calculated separately for each tax quarter; the average modified equity during the quarter is also calculated.13

 |Equity (before deduction of 6% of all assets)||1 million||1 million||1 million||1 million||1 million|